- MRKH is a disorder of the female reproductive tract–approximately 1 in 5,000 females are born with it.

 What will happen at my doctor’s appointment?

 Your doctor will probably ask you questions such as: “When did you notice that your body was changing… going through puberty?”
-Next, he/she may want to take a look at your outer female organs and also check to see how long your vagina is.
+Next, your doctor may want to take a look at your outer female organs and also check to see how long your vagina is.
 Your doctor will gently put a Q-tip or gloved pinky finger at the opening of your vagina and then very slowly and carefully place the tip into the vagina to see how deep it is.
-If your doctor thinks you might have MRKH, he/she will probably order a test called an ultrasound or an MRI (magnetic resonance imaging).
+If your doctor thinks you might have MRKH, they will probably order a test called an ultrasound or an MRI (magnetic resonance imaging).
 These tests do not hurt and are similar to having an x-ray.
 Usually your doctor will refer you to a specialist who has experience taking care of young women with MRKH.
 A pediatric/adolescent gynecologist is a doctor with special training in young women’s reproductive health.

 What can a pelvic ultrasound or MRI show?